chenzhe142/front-end-engineer-interview-questions/README.md

 5.
 3.  to be continued

 ### - what are the commonly used attributes in order to make tags accessible?

 ### - what is `iframe`?

 ### - can you nest `<a>`?

 ### - what's new in HTML5?

 ### - how to use data attributes?
 To access `data` attribute, use `element.dataset.attributeName`.

+Usage:

+1. tracking user behavior, such as clicking event.

+Pros:

+1. Easy to store some data on a tag.
+Easy access.

+Cons:

+1. Do not store content that should be visible and accessible in data attributes, because assistive technology may not access them.
+2. In addition, search crawlers may not index data attributes' values.
+3. `element.dataset.attributeName` does not work on IE 10 and before.
+To use it, use `.getAttribute()`.

 ### - What is Doctype & why its important?

 ### - What are meta tags?

 ## css

 ### - what CSS preprocessor do you use?
 Pros and cons?
 I use `Stylus` and `PostCSS` (with css-next plugin).